 You don’t even have to leave your city to do it.
 Jump on a bus you’ve never taken and don’t know where it goes, or take a class in something you’ve always wanted.
 When you can, do it with a buddy or at least share the story when you get back.
 I’m not saying it should be a race up the Grouse Grind, but perhaps that walk with a friend, that visit to a botanical garden, or maybe just a night on the town will lead to more than you imagined.
 It’s bound to be worth a laugh.

 It’s kinda weird having a comedian talk about what to do to harness the power of laughter because we can be some of the most damaged people out there.
 Mental hurdles run rampant in my profession.
-We just finished Move for Your Mental Health in June, and let me tell you, there are days when I feel like I’d have to win the Boston marathon to move enough to help my mental health.
+However, there are days when I don’t feel funny at all because I’m not in the right headspace.

 Is there something simple in your life that gets you laughing?
 Share it with us in the comments below.